List of NCAA Division I FBS football stadiums

 The NCAA Division I Football Bowl Subdivision (FBS) is the highest level of college football in the United States.
 The FBS consists of the largest schools in the National Collegiate Athletic Association (NCAA).
-As of the 2025 season, there are 10 conferences which represent 134 schools and two independent schools, for a total of 136 schools in the FBS.
+As of the 2025 season, there are 10 conferences which represent 136 schools and two independent schools, for a total of 138 schools in the FBS.

 The stadiums that serve as the home venue for FBS teams include most of the largest stadiums in the United States.
+FBS football stadiums account for fourteen of the twenty-five largest stadiums in the world by capacity, and eight of the eleven stadiums with a permanent capacity of over 100,000.

-Conference affiliations reflect those in the current 2025 season.
+Conference affiliations reflect those in the upcoming 2026 season.

 Current stadiums

 In addition to the following list of FBS football stadiums, there is also a List of NCAA Division I FBS football programs.